John Wall Holiday Invitational: Top-ranked Canadian freshman Cashius McNeilly is focused on backing up the hype

 He was the youngest Canadian on the roster at adidas Nations and finished off the summer scoring 15 points in route to being named MVP of the Under Armour Next game in Brooklyn, N.Y.

 “Cashius is a big-time talent,” Thornlea coach Chris Skinner said.
 “He doesn’t rush things, he has a high basketball IQ and he can really shoot it.
 Everyone is showing interest in him right now, Duke and everybody really.
-He has an offer from Virginia Tech too.
 He’s always playing up and that helps him get even better.”

 Batts cosigned McNeilly’s potential and said with a logical progression he could be “scary” good.